VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Validated Planets

 \subsection{TOI-2459}

 TOI-2459b is a sub-Neptune (2.95 $R_{\earth}$) planet orbiting bright (Vmag = 10.77, Tmag = 9.39) star TOI-2459 (0.67 $R_{\sun}$, 0.66 $M_{\sun}$), observed in TESS sectors 5, 6, 32 and 33.
-It orbits the star at a distance of 0.14 AU with an orbital period 19.10 days and having an equilibrium temperature 445 K. high resolution imaging showed no contaminating stellar companion.
-The \texttt{VESPA} FPP and \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using one available contrast curve file.
-These FPP values are consisting with the source of transit signal being on the target star.
-Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 9.05 $M_{\earth}$.
-Based on this resultant RV semi-amplitude is 2.85 m $s^{-1}$.
+It orbits the star at a distance of 0.14 AU with an orbital period 19.10 days and having an equilibrium temperature 445 K. high resolution imaging showed no contaminating stellar companion and the ground-based follow-up observations verified the transit event occur within the target star follow-up aperture and that there are no other obvious or Gaia DR2 stars contaminating the follow-up aperture that are bright enough to cause the TESS detection..
+The \texttt{TRICERATOPS} FPP and NFPP are listed in Table \ref{tab:FPPs} calculated using one available contrast curve file.
+These FPP values are consistent with the source of transit signal being on the target star.
+We can neglect the very low probability NFPP scenarios because ground-based observations have confirmed the transit event on the target.
+Using the \cite{2017ApJ...834...17C} mass-radius relationship we predicted the mass 9.1 $\pm$ 4.0 $M_{\earth}$.
+Based on this, the resultant RV semi-amplitude is 2.85 m $s^{-1}$.
 TSM and ESM are estimated as 76.04 and 2.46 respectively which are below the recommended threshold of \cite{2018PASP..130k4401K}.
 So this target will not be favourable for either transmission or emission spectroscopy.